Rendering with volshow

 Here we apply the lung alphamap and colormap.

-Label Maps (or segmentation volumes) can be added as additional elements to the volume rendering using the following syntax:
+Label Maps (or segmentation volumes) can be added as an overlay to the volume rendering using the following syntax.